davinci-school/DialogFlowToastBar/toastaria/toastaria.md

 * *goat cheese with beetroot (cheese beetroot)*

 ## Intent using entities
 Our system now has the entity called toasts.
 Enter the following intent (ignore the prompt for now).
+When entering the training phrases it should automaticaly recognize the entity.
+If not select the word and find the entity manualy.

 ### *Order toast (3)*
 *User: I'd like Cheesy toast |  one Cheesy | order a toast| i wanna ham and cheese toast*